Elderly and vulnerable residents

 The below page is designed to highlight resources useful for people who live with, work with or care for older adults, and those with long term health conditions.

-This page will be updated as more support becomes available, but is not exhaustive.
-If you have suggestions of other resources to include, please email PublicHealth@southwark.gov.uk.
+This page will be updated as more support becomes available but is not exhaustive.
+If you have suggestions for other resources to include, email PublicHealth@southwark.gov.uk.

 Resources you can share with older adults and those with long term conditions

 Winter wellness information

 Age UK has produced a winter wrapped up information guide with information on keeping warm, health issues to look out for in winter, and where to get help.

 The Southwark Cost of Living booklet contains information on support and advice available to Southwark residents.

 NHS stay well this winter leaflet